Pre-K Printable Fun

 Picture

-Add Pretend Trees, and Scraps of Fabric, Tape and Popsicle Sticks and Tape for building Tents.
-Add woodland animals, and natural elements such as pine cones, Stones and small twigs to the building space.
-Provide the children with Dark Fabric to practice creating a night time back drop.
+Use scraps of fabric, tape and popsicle sticks to build tents.
+Add woodland animals, pretend trees, and natural elements such as pine cones, stones and small twigs to the building space.
+Use some dark fabric to create a night time back drop.
 Small flashlights make a fun addition as well.
 You can also add a variety of small world camping sets to your space.

 Build a Campfire